kubernetes/community/governance.md

 * Open: Kubernetes is open source.
 See repository guidelines and CLA, below.
 * Welcoming and respectful: See Code of Conduct, below.
 * Transparent and accessible: Work and collaboration should be done in public.
 See SIG governance, below.
+* Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, [scope](kubernetes.io/docs/whatisk8s/), and [design principles](contributors/design-proposals/principles.md).

 # Code of Conduct